Bernard Epps, the last surviving son of Alice Brown and Clarence Roy Epps Sr, passed away on December 16, 2025.

 Roy worked hard at the League and, with his hands, rebuilt dilapidated buildings.
 He lived fully, beat the odds, traveled widely, and loved deeply.
 He had a strong, quiet presence, was well respected, admired, and deeply loved.

-Roy, that young man from the Bronx, was a leader, mentor, patriarch, and incredible father and grandfather who left an incomparable legacy behind.
+Roy, that young man from the Bronx, was a leader, mentor, patriarch, and an incredible father and grandfather who left an incomparable legacy behind.
 He had four children, Leah, Nalik (Roy III), Leslye, and Camara.
 May we each carry on his legacy in our own way.

 We love you, Daddy, GP/Grandpa.
 Rest easy, now.

-Written by Leslye R. Lopez
+- Written by Leslye R. Lopez

-Copyright © 2025 Bell-Brown Family Reunion - All Rights Reserved.
+Copyright © 2026 Bell-Brown Family Reunion - All Rights Reserved.